Ignatius Abded Mshiho II: Patriarch of Antioch

 Abded ascended to the patriarchal throne at the onset of a time of great difficulty for the Syriac Orthodox Church as, in October of the same year, demonstrations held by Armenian and Syriac Christians against the Ottoman governor of Amed led to a massacre at the hands of the Muslim population throughout the province and the deaths of two-thirds of Syriac Christians in the Ottoman Empire.

 According to Father Armalet, the governor summoned Abded to Amed, where the patriarch witnessed the effects of the massacre first-hand, and according to oral tradition this experience traumatised him, causing Abded to drink upon his return to the patriarchal seat.
 The oral tradition claims that Abded's drinking led to his deposition by a group of bishops within the church.
 During the massacres, the village of Qal’at Mara, the birthplace of Abded, was abandoned due to Kurdish attacks.

 Abded remained patriarch until his deposition on 10 November 1903, however by who and why is highly controversial within the church.
 The deposition was the result of an order of prohibition by the rulers of the region on 10 November 1903 and withdrawal of the firman granted to Abded Mshiho upon his ascendency.
 Supporters of his successor, Ignatius Abded Aloho II, claim that Abded Mshiho had converted to Catholicism and was excommunicated by the Holy Synod as a result.
-Whereas supporters of Abded Mshiho claim Abded Sattuf bribed the Ottoman Government to issue a firman deposing Abded Mshiho as Patriarch and that he was not excommunicated by the Holy Synod.
+Whereas supporters of Abded Mshiho claim Abded Sattuf bribed the Ottoman Government to issue a firman deposing Abded Mshiho as Patriarch.
+Meanwhile Abdul Messiah had gone into the Syriac Catholic Church and came back before his death.
+The letters written by the pope to him and the Syriac Catholic patriarchate proves this.

-Regardless, Abded Sattuf was the Patriarch from 5 August 1906 until his death in 1915 and was based in the Monastery of Mor Marqos in Jerusalem, where he had been bishop.
-However, Abded Mshiho continued to reside at the Patriarchal residence in the Monastery of Mor Hananyo, raising questions on the likelihood of an excommunication.
+Ignatius Abded Aloho was the legitimate Patriarch from 5 August 1906 until his death in 1915 and was based in the Monastery of Mor Marqos in Jerusalem, where he had been bishop.
+However, Abded Mshiho continued to reside at the Patriarchal residence in the Monastery of Mor Hananyo.